CatherineGu16/cse15l-lab-reports/lab-report-1-week-2.md

 ---
 ## Setting an SSH Key
 An ssh key allows for you to login to your ssh without having to input your password every single time.
 To do this for a Windows machine, enter `ssh-keygen -t ed25519` into the terminal.
-Press enter to accept the default file to store your key and press enter again to skip making a passphrase for the key.
+Press enter to accept the default location to store your key and press enter again to skip making a passphrase for the key.
 <br />  <br />
 Once you have successfully created the passkey, entering `ssh cs15wi22ars@ieng6.ucsd.edu` will automatically log you into your account.
 This is what the terminal will display:
 <br /> <br />